elizabeth-poggie/Summer_Research_2020/application-chart.md

 - voices in the app are rushed and many reviews said they were creepy.
 - users want to track progress
 - limited in journal size.
 400 characters is too constraining for many users.
 - once you select a challenge then you cannot delete it and only change it.
-Users feel forced to complete the task (which is good.
+Users feel forced to complete the task (which is not good.
 Users should be able to start and stop the task when they are feeling overwhelmed)
 - check-ins for comorbid feelings associated with anxiety are not there.
 If you have a depressive episode, a user would want to record that.
 - some users find that its not helpful when a panic attack is coming.
 The app suggests the user to go out and face their fear for for some users the fear is permanent.
 - for some users the “submit journal” part is not working
 - only a vertical interface (does not translate well to different screen dimensions)
+- the breathing exercise just has the option of a voice with no text option nor animation.
+When I click the breathing excersize button it does not take me there right away.
+It requires a few tries
-- not being able to access their anxiety summary. *************
+- not being able to access their anxiety summary. ************* (or symptom specific entries) the thing just gives you a view of your “overall mood”
+- does not allow you to add more symptoms to the mood tracker. (ex depressive episodes etc)
 - “ I wish it had some options in "check ins" for depressive episodes, since the co-morbidity with anxiety is very high.
 When a depressive episode ensues it tends to be less helpful for tracking in "check ins".” - 2020
 - “Honestly I wasn’t expecting much but it’s a really good app for being free.
 My only issues is that the voices are lowkey a bit creepy in an unnatural way.
 I felt I couldn’t relax and they were fast paced as well.
 Other than that it’s really good.” – Katie 2019
 - “I love this app, I use it as a personal mood journal.
 Only down fall is I wish it was easier to see how you’ve been overall the week.
 I only get it after I answered how I’m feeling.
 Over all 4/5 stars!” – maxxipie 2019